nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example:
 * `i-set-default`

+#### 3.4 Listing all ingredients' levels : `i-list`
+Lists the ingredient's levels of all ingredient types.

+Format: `i-list`

-#### 3.4 Viewing a single ingredient's level : `i-view-single`
+#### 3.5 Viewing a single ingredient's level : `i-view-single`
-Shows the ingredient's level of a particular type of ingredient which is specified by the user’s command.
+Shows the ingredient's level of a particular type of ingredient that is specified by the user’s command.

-Format: `i-view-single i/INGREDIENT_NAME`
+Format: `i-view-single i/INGREDIENTNAME`

 Example:
-* `i-view-single i/Milk`
+* `i-view-single i/Green Tea`
-Shows the amount of milk which is recorded by tCheck.
+Shows the amount of green tea recorded by tCheck.

-#### 3.5 Resetting all ingredients' levels to zero : `i-reset-all`
+#### 3.7 Resetting all ingredients' levels to zero : `i-reset-all`
-Sets all ingredients' levels to zero.
+Resets all types of ingredients' levels to zero in tCheck.

-Format: `i-reset-all`
+Format: `i-resetall`

-#### 3.6 Listing all ingredients' levels : `i-list`
+#### 3.6 Listing all ingredients that user should restock : `i-restock`
-Shows the ingredient's levels of all ingredient types.
+Lists the ingredient's levels of all ingredient types that require the user to restock.

-Format: `i-list`
+Format: `i-restock`

 ### 4. Commands - Contact details <a name="commands-contact-details"></a>